laminas/getlaminas.org/data/blog/2025/2025-02-13-mezzio101-creating-pages.md

 ];
 ```

-All future handlers created using the CLI will update this file with more dependencies.
+All future handlers created using the CLI will update this file with the required dependencies.

 #### The new template